Mithgol/node-fidonet-nodelist/README.md

 });
 ```

+If the given `nodelistPath` ends with an asterisk (`*`), it acts as a wildcard.
+The most recent of the files matching that wildcard is used.

 The constructor throws exceptions when I/O errors or ZIP CRC32 errors happen.

 The constructed object has the property `nodelistLines` (an array) where the read lines of the nodelist are stored (except empty lines and comments).